rsapkf/42/docs/software-and-services.md

   - [Zenkit](https://zenkit.com/)
   - [Bear](https://bear.app/) - Bear is a beautiful, flexible writing app for crafting notes and prose. `iOS` `macOS`
   - [Notable](https://notable.md/) - The Markdown-based note-taking app that doesn't suck. `open-source upto v1.5.1`
+  - [Typora](https://typora.io/) - A new way to read and write Markdown.

+  - Zettelkasten
+    - [Roam](https://roamresearch.com/) - A note-taking tool for networked thoughts.
+    - [RemNote](https://www.remnote.io/homepage) - spaced-repetition powered note-taking tool.
     - [Obsidian](https://obsidian.md/) - powerful knowledge base that works on top of a local folder of plain text Markdown files.
-  - [Roam](https://roamresearch.com/) - A note-taking tool for networked thoughts.
-  - [Typora](https://typora.io/) - A new way to read and write Markdown.
+    - [The Archive](https://zettelkasten.de/the-archive/) - Nimble, Calm, Plain.txt. `macOS`

 - Read Later/Bookmarking
   - [Pocket](https://getpocket.com/) - When you find something you want to view later, put it in Pocket. `owned by Mozilla`